s-brez/trading-server/README.md

 Exchange |  Status   | Asset classes
 ---------|-----------|------------
 BitMEX | Complete | Crypto derivatives
+FTX | NA | Crypto spot, options & derivatives
 Binance | NA | Crypto spot & derivatives
-FTX | NA | Crypto spot, options & derivatives
-Deribit | NA | Crypto derivatives & options
-IG Markets | NA | FX, equity, commodity & index CFD's Interactive Brokers | NA | FX, equity, commodity & index CFD's Bitfinex | NA | Crypto spot
+IG Markets | NA | FX, equity, commodity & index CFD's Interactive Brokers | NA | FX, equity, commodity & index CFD's Deribit | NA | Crypto derivatives & options
-OKEx | NA | Crypto spot
-Huobi Global | NA | Crypto spot
-Bithumb | NA | Crypto spot
-Kraken | NA | Crypto spot
-Bitstamp | NA | Crypto spot
-Coinbase | NA | Crypto spot
-Upbit | NA | Crypto spot
-Kucoin | NA | Crypto spot
-Bittrex | NA | Crypto spot
-Poloniex| NA | Crypto spot
-Bitflyer | NA | Crypto spot

 ## Market data
-1 minute resolution OHLCV bars for all watched instruments are stored with MongoDB (or please write your own DB wrapper and submit a pull request).
+1 minute resolution OHLCV bars for all watched instruments are stored with MongoDB (or write your own DB wrapper).

-Software currently works for 1Min+ resolution strategies with tick-resolution strategy support planned later.
+Software works with 1Min+ resolution strategies.
+Tick-resolution support planned later.
 With this in mind, the software converts tick data to 1 min bars where live tick data is available, but doesn't store ticks locally (i.e. it can handle tick data but doesnt yet use it).

-## Strategy modelling
+## Strategy modellling
 Strategy implementations are not included.
 A simple moving average cross model is included as a guide only.
-Custom strategy implementations, collaboration or any other enquiries: sam@sdbgroup.io.
+Custom strategy implementations, collaboration or any other enquiries please email me at sam@sdbgroup.io.

 ## Collaboration
-Pull requests and discussion regarding new features are very welcome, please reach out.
+Feature requests and discussion regarding new features are very welcome, please reach out.

 ## External libraries
 TA-LIB - https://mrjbq7.github.io/ta-lib/